bonitasoft/bonita-doc/md/run-a-process-from-bonita-bpm-studio-for-testing.md

-# Run a process from Bonita BPM Studio for testing
+# Run a process from Bonita Studio for testing

-When you run a process from Bonita BPM Studio it runs on the local Bonita BPM Engine and launches a local Bonita BPM Portal.
+When you run a process from Bonita Studio it runs on the local Bonita Engine and launches a local Bonita Portal.
 The process is not deployed, but behaves as it would after deployment.
-Running a process from Bonita BPM Studio is intended for testing during process development.
+Running a process from Bonita Studio is intended for testing during process development.

 Before you can run a process, you must [configure the process](configuring-a-process.md)